 | |

 This is considered to be the regular dies trial piece in copper of the 1867 without rays design.
-These were actually sold to collectors as part of complete copper sets.
+These were normally sold to collectors as part of complete copper sets, but this particular die trial does not appear in the known sets, Garrett's and the virtually complete double set which was apparently stolen from the Iowa State Historical Museum.
+Those only had the with rays nickel J572/P648.

 Reverse of 1867 J573/P650 with the stars above the word "Cents" pointing to the "E" and "T".
 This is the more common of the two and is known to exist in both proof and business strike format.